apache/nuttx/configs/pcblogic-pic32mx/README.txt

        To enable LCD debug output:

-       Device Drivers:
-         CONFIG_LCD=y                            : (Needed to enable LCD debug)

        Build Setup:
          CONFIG_DEBUG=y                          : Enable debug features
          CONFIG_DEBUG_VERBOSE=y                  : Enable LCD debug

        NOTE:  At this point in time, testing of the SLCD is very limited because there is not much in apps/examples/slcd.
 Certainly there are more bugs to be found.
-There are also many segment-encoded glyphs in stm32_lcd.c But there is a basically functional driver with a working test setup that can be extended if you want a fully functional SLCD driver.
+But there is a basically functional driver with a working test setup that can be extended if you want a fully functional LCD1602 driver.